 c.
 You looked for much, but indeed it came to little: When God was neglected, nothing worked right.
 They were able to accomplish some things (like building their own houses), but it didn’t bring the satisfaction that it should have.

 d.
-For I called for a drought on the land: We can imagine the people of God depressed and discouraged because of the drought.
-They thought it was all an attack of Satan, and they prayed fervently against what they said was Satan’s plot.
+For I called for a drought on the land: We can imagine the people of God were depressed and discouraged because of the drought.
+They probably thought it was all an attack of Satan, and prayed fervently against what they said was Satan’s plot.
 Yet it wasn’t Satan’s doing at all, but it was the LORD who called for a drought on the land.
 The problem wasn’t Satan, but their priorities.

 e.
 On the grain and the new wine and the oil: Because they neglected the LORD, He neglected to bless their three basic crops.